 - They need to clearly show features and gameplay to convert

-- iOS search will display first three portrait screenshots, so developers should focus on optimizing these
+- iOS search will display the first three portrait screenshots, so developers should focus on optimizing these

 - Google Play – Preview video doesn’t have to feature gameplay and can be similar to a promotional video.
 Can be between 30 seconds and 2 minutes long.